-More than six weeks of relative quiet ended with two suicide bombings in 24 hours on September 19.
-On September 20-21, Israeli forces demolished buildings at Arafat's headquarters in Ramallah and demanded the surrender of "wanted men" in the compound.
-The White House criticized Israel's actions and, on September 24, the United States abstained from U.N.
+On September 17, the Quartet outlined a preliminary "road map" to peace.
+(See below for link to final version.)
+But, more than six weeks of relative quiet ended with two suicide bombings in 24 hours on September 19.
+On September 20-21, Israeli forces demolished buildings at Arafat's headquarter.
+On September 24, the United States abstained from U.N.
 Security Council Resolution1435, which demanded an immediate end to Israel's reoccupation of Arafat's headquarters and expeditious withdrawal from Palestinian cities; it also condemned terror attacks against civilians.
 Israel lifted its siege of Arafat's compound on September 29.